sekkigit/Home-Lab/README.md

 Create SSH key on client:
    - sudo ssh-keygen -b 4096
    - cat .ssh/id_rsa.pub

-   - connect to the new host with SSH
+Connect to the new host with SSH

 # Step three